 THE GODFATHER 3 was a horrible movie; Andy Garcia, Sofia Coppola, and Al Pacino's wretched line, "No sooner than I think I'm out, then they pulling me back in.

-Unfortunately those words held personal resonance in early November of 2007 for like Michael Corleone's failure to leave the Mafia, I was unable to end my affair with Mint, a 22 year-old masseuse from Soi 6.
-Our affair lasted through several tempestuous seasons.
+Unfortunately those words held personal resonance in early November of 2007 for like Michael Corleone's failure to leave the Mafia, I was unable to end my affair with Mint, a twenty-two year-old masseuse from Soi 6.
+Our affair lasted through a long tempestuous hot season on the Gulf of Siam.
 We were as good for each other as we were bad.

 Ours should have been a one-afternoon stand.